atom/eon/docs/architecture/003_live_repositories.md

 If the underlying directory tree is associated with a Git repository, we store the most-recently-synced `HEAD` as a last-writer-wins register associated with the current working copy in the CRDT.
 If the `HEAD` has changed, either a new commit has been created or a different commit has been checked out.

 A new commit has been created if the parent commit of the new `HEAD` matches the previous `HEAD` stored in our internal register.

+* HEAD doesn't change
+  * Generate operations based on a diff between previous snapshot and current snapshot of the file system
+* HEAD changes
+  * We detect the creation of a new commit
+    * Determine the subset of existing operations that most closely map to the new commit and express it as a state bitmap
+    * Apply any "fixup" operations required to transition from the operation subset and the state of the commit.
+  * We detect the checkout of an existing commit

+* Unified identifier space: Each replica maintains a single local clock
+* Sparse state vectors: The state is a bitmap per site that represents a set of local clock values.

 # Going further with the CRDT